 On the eight miles between Wayzata and Mound, the trail mostly parallels Shoreline Drive, crossing over the Crystal and Smith bays of Lake Minnetonka and past the town of Spring Park.
 A couple blocks off the trail, check out the artwork at the Minnetonka Center for the Arts in Wayzata and Gallery Navarre in Orono, or grab a bite at the classic Minnetonka Drive-In Restaurant, open seasonally through September.

-Dakota Junction opened in Mound last year adjacent to the trail, catering to cyclists with farm-to-table fare, Izzy’s ice cream and local beers from Excelsior Brewing Co. and Minnetonka’s Lucid Brewing.
+Dakota Junction, located in Mound adjacent to the trail, caters to cyclists with farm-to-table fare, Izzy’s ice cream and local beers from Excelsior Brewing Co. and Minnetonka’s Lucid Brewing.
 Some ingredients are sourced from Gale Woods Farm, just two miles down the trail in Minnetrista.

 Across the trail from the farm is Big Stone Mini Golf—a site so unique it was the subject of a feature story in the The New York Times.
 The 13 one-of-a-kind holes are surrounded by the owner and artist’s sculptures, as well as the resident goats, horses, chickens and pig.

 A couple miles further west, the trail enters St. Bonifacius and continues into Carver County.
 St. Boni Bistro is a popular stop for fresh, homemade fare.